samtuleen/Chicago-Car-Crash-Causes/README.md

-# Chicago Car Crashes: Analysing the Causes of The City's Traffic Accidents
+# Chicago Car Crashes: Analyzing the Causes of The City's Traffic Accidents

 ## By: Sameeha Ramadhan